 Olin Arts Center, Room 256

 Gina Fatone received her PhD in ethnomusicology from the University of California, Los Angeles.
-She teaches courses in ethnomusicology, world music, music theory, and is the director of the Bates College gamelan.
-Her research interests include oral mnemonics in the learning of instrumental music, musics of Indonesia, and the psychology of musical experience.
-Her articles on the incorporation of Balinese gamelan into West Coast rave culture appear in ECHO on-line journal (2000) and Rave Culture and Religion, Graham St. John, ed., (Routledge 2003).
-See also: an article describing her dissertation research.
+She teaches courses in ethnomusicology, world music, music and mind, and is the director of the Bates Gamelan Ensemble.
+Her research interests lie in the intersection of cognitive science and musical experience; including music, gesture, and embodied cognition in music learning and transmission; and the psychology of intercultural music experience.

-Fatone, Gina and Martin Clayton, Laura Leante, and Matthew Rahaim.
-“Imagery, Melody, and Gesture in Cross-Cultural Perspective.”
-In /New Perspectives on Music and Gesture,/ edited by Anthony Gritten and Elaine King (Ashgate, forthcoming in 2009).
+Fatone, Gina A., Martin Clayton, Laura Leante, and Matthew Rahaim.
+2011.
+“Imagery, Melody and Gesture in Cross-cultural Perspective.”
+In New Perspectives on Music and Gesture, edited by Anthony Gritten and Elaine King, 203–20.
+Farnham, England: Ashgate.

 2010.
 “You’ll Break Your Heart Trying to Play It Like You Sing It”: Intermodal Imagery and the Transmission of Scottish Classical Bagpiping”.
 Ethnomusicology 54 (3).
 University of Illinois Press: 395–424.